 Direct Admission (Freshman-level of entry) | Doctor of Physical Therapy

-The information provided on this page is for future Carroll Fall 2018 freshman.
+The direct admission information provided on this page is for future Carroll Fall 2019 freshman.

 What is Direct Admission?